 Bachelor of Science (BS) in Economics

-In addition to the coursework associated with a BA in Economics, if you earn a BS in Economics, you will also understand the mathematical foundation of key economic principles and models.
+In addition to the coursework associated with a BA in Economics, a BS in Economics will help you understand the mathematical foundation of key economic principles and models.
 The difference between a BA and a BS degree is the level of quantitative analysis.
 Students planning on going to graduate school are encouraged to consider a BS degree.

 Minor in Economics